WATCH: Dad Tackles Referee During Soccer Game After Controversial Call

 “It was pretty crazy,” Reali said.
 “It happened so fast, I was definitely shaken up for 10, 15 minutes, after that my nerves calmed down.”

-“And that’s when the parent from across the field came and assaulted me,” Reali said.READ MORE: UC Davis Plays Major Role In City Of Davis' Vaccination Rate
+“And that’s when the parent from across the field came and assaulted me,” Reali said.READ MORE: Rocklin Parents Want Action After Controversial Quiz Question: 'Complete Attack On Conservatives'

 “I think what we see in this video is incredibly shocking,” Roseville police department spokesperson Rob Baquera said.
 “This action by a parent from the sidelines is clearly not something that is appropriate.”